khulnasoft/kengine-plugin-sdk-go/README.md

 ## Current state

 This SDK is still in development.
-The protocol between the Khulnasoft server and the plugin SDK is considered stable, but we might introduce breaking changes in the SDK.
-This means that plugins using the older SDK should work with Kengine, but might lose out on new features and capabilities that we introduce in the SDK.
+The protocol between the Grafana server and the plugin SDK is considered stable, but we might introduce breaking changes in the SDK.
+This means that plugins using the older SDK should work with Grafana, but might lose out on new features and capabilities that we introduce in the SDK.

 ## Navigating the SDK